-Material Description Comments Disinfectant wash-down water Portable shower waste Water that may contain acids, bases, oxidising agents, detergents and surface- active agents, along with low levels of soil, etc • Contain waste water in a suitable vessel (eg sump) and treat with suitable disinfectant to eliminate infectivity Containment, treatment and disposal of wastes must be included in any EAD response program Effluent - animal From saleyards, abattoirs, intensive Biologically highly active agriculture operations, etc May be in significant volumes May be able to be disposed of to liquid waste facilities or sewerage systems, but further research is needed May require treatment with disinfectants or other chemicals that modify pH, resulting in deactivation of microflora that normally aid decomposition Solids from effluent may be suitable for composting Eggs, egg pulp May be on farm; in transit; or in packaging • Procedures for recall, treatment and disposal may need to be put in place plants, bakeries, supermarkets May require refrigeration until disposed of • Leakage must be avoided.
+Material Description Comments Disinfectant wash-down water Portable shower waste Water that may contain acids, bases, oxidising agents, detergents and surfaceactive agents, along with low levels of soil, etc Contain waste water in a suitable vessel (eg sump) and treat with suitable disinfectant to eliminate infectivity Containment, treatment and disposal of wastes must be included in any EAD response program Effluent - animal From saleyards, abattoirs, intensive Biologically highly active agriculture operations, etc May be in significant volumes May be able to be disposed of to liquid waste facilities or sewerage systems, but further research is needed May require treatment with disinfectants or other chemicals that modify pH, resulting in deactivation of microflora that normally aid decomposition Solids from effluent may be suitable for composting Eggs, egg pulp May be on farm; in transit; or in packaging Procedures for recall, treatment and disposal may need to be put in place plants, bakeries, supermarkets May require refrigeration until disposed of Leakage must be avoided.
 Suitable liners that fit transport vehicles may be required.
-Alternatively, leakproof vehicles may be used Equipment Equipment considered not worth keeping once contaminated (eg personal protective equipment, including respirators, boots) May be possible to consign to licensed hazardous waste disposal operation or bury at a licensed landfill site Feed (animal) - hay, lucerne, grain, etc (potentially contaminated) Suspected or confirmed infective Treatment will vary with material and EAD agent Filter cake From sewage treatment See Effluent - animal Fire debris and fire wash waters Water used to wash fire area, or rainfall on fire area Conduct risk assessment to determine infectivity Ensure that water does not run into groundwater drains First-aid wastes Bandages, bandaids, slings, etc used to treat personnel Consign to licensed hazardous waste disposal operation Food - unprocessed, or partially y processed (potentially milk processing factories, pet food May require refrigeration until disposed of or fully processed (potentially contaminated) Leakage must be avoided Food and drink packaging Used on infected premises See Food Food packaging Recalled produce (eg milk cartons, meat wrappings, egg cartons) See Food
+Alternatively, leakproof vehicles may be used Equipment Equipment considered not worth keeping once contaminated (eg personal protective equipment, including respirators, boots) May be possible to consign to licensed hazardous waste disposal operation or bury at a licensed landfill site Feed (animal) - hay, lucerne, grain, etc (potentially contaminated) Suspected or confirmed infective Treatment will vary with material and EAD agent Filter cake From sewage treatment See Effluent - animal Fire debris and fire wash waters Water used to wash fire area, or rainfall on Conduct risk assessment to determine infectivity fire area Ensure that water does not run into groundwater drains First-aid wastes Bandages, bandaids, slings, etc used to treat personnel Consign to licensed hazardous waste disposal operation Food - unprocessed, or partially May be on farm; in transit; or at abattoirs, May require refrigeration until disposed of or fully processed (potentially milk processing factories, pet food manufacturers, supermarkets Leakage must be avoided Food and drink packaging Used on infected premises See Food Food packaging Recalled produce (eg milk cartons wrappings, egg cartons) • See Food